kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/08_Kubernetes_DNS/transcript.md

 # Kubernete's DNS

 In some of the previous videos we have demoed how one pod can reach another pod by curling the ip address.
 However communicating with IP addresses is bad practice.
-Instead you should communicate using dns.
+Instead you should communicate using dns names.

 Domain Name Servers (DNS) are the Internet's equivalent of a phone book.
 Where instead of a person's name and their phone number, we have a domain name and it's IP address.
 We normally use dns when accessing a website.
 For example we want to access facebook, we don't access if by entrering facebook's ip address, instead we access it using facebook's dns name, which is facebook.com.